 Banish the Scale and Clothes you Hate

-I have noticed a few other things, about myself.
+I have noticed a few other things about myself.
 I haven’t thought for a single second since moving here that I shouldn’t eat something.
 I have even tried eating gluten again.
 I have heard the wheat is different here, as there are no glyphosates or GMOs in the food.
-Other Americans I know who couldn’t eat gluten in the states, can eat it in Europe.
+Other Americans I know who couldn’t eat gluten in the states can eat it in Europe.
 So I thought, why not try?
 So far, I can have small amounts, but not every day.
 I don’t push it, but I also don’t turn down an opportunity to try a special treat on a holiday or festival day.
-I don’t have celiac; I have an allergy and in the same way that I have a bad dust mite allergy and still wear wool, I am not always perfect about it.
-The other significant thing I’ve noticed is that I haven’t thought once about weighing myself nor have I obsessed about how I look in my clothes.
+I don’t have celiac; I have an allergy, and in the same way that I have a bad dust mite allergy and still wear wool, I am not always perfect about it.
+The other significant thing I’ve noticed is that I haven’t thought once about weighing myself, nor have I obsessed about how I look in my clothes.
 Not once.
 Wow.
 I don’t have a scale, and I literally don’t care.
 Nor do I have a full-length mirror.
 I don’t think I’ve ever felt like this in my life, at least as long as I can remember.

 In the past, I didn’t want to stand out.
 I was afraid of rejection.
 I’d still rather blend, like the deer in a forest, but not if that act cuts me down.
 Life is messy and chaotic.
-It is beautiful and fierce and sometimes it feels unkind, but it helps us grow into who we must become.
+It is beautiful and fierce, and sometimes it feels unkind, but it helps us grow into who we must become.

-To become we must be strong.
+To become, we must be strong.
 I eat pasta and bread every day.
 It is what people do here.
 When I tell friends and family back home, you can see the looks on their faces.
 Carbs have been maligned at home.
 I believed the hype too.
-But now I just shake my head at the thought and what I put myself through.
-Pasta is inexpensive, filling and delicious.
+But now, I just shake my head at the thought and what I put myself through.
+Pasta is inexpensive, filling, and delicious.
 If you told me 3 years ago that I would be eating like this, I would have been horrified and sure that I would be feeling very badly by now.
 But it is quite the opposite.
 I feel quite well.

 Look to the Land

 Since that day 3 years ago, I have held an unwavering faith that living in Sardinia would help me more and more to become the person I am and to continue to rid my mind of unhealthy thoughts about myself.
 It has not disappointed.
 I have grown so much in the past 4 months and feel more myself than I have in years.
-I have lived through many struggles over the past 2 years, so many that one day I may need to write a book about it.
+I have lived through many struggles over the past 2 years, so many that I may need to write a book about it one day.
 Those struggles have been painful and have stripped me to my core, and now a beautiful sapling is beginning to grow there, stronger than the old and brittle tree that was there before.
-She bends and sways in the strong winds of this rugged island, and just like the rocks that have been shaped here over millions of years of those winds; I am also being shaped by Sardinia.
+She bends and sways in the strong winds of this rugged island, and just like the rocks that have been shaped here over millions of years of those winds, I am also being shaped by Sardinia.

 There is a strength here that feeds me.
-It is an old island and she doesn’t suffer fools, and it tests your resolve to make a life here.
+It is an old island, and she doesn’t suffer fools, and it tests your resolve to make a life here.
 Unemployment is rampant, people scrape by most of the year, but the ones that are here must feel called to this place like we were.
-I pray that the strength of this island, her history, her integrity, and character fill my children with her gifts as they grow here, strong and unafraid to let the world see them for who they are.
+I pray that the strength of this island, her history, her integrity, and her character fill my children with her gifts as they grow here, strong and unafraid to let the world see them for who they are.

-If you are curious about real life in Sardinia, check out Taking a Walk in Our Sardinian Neighborhood.
+- If you are curious about real life in Sardinia, check out Taking a Walk in Our Sardinian Neighborhood.

-If you want to read more about why we moved to Sardinia, you’ll find the full reveal in Why We Moved to Sardinia.
+- If you want to read more about why we moved to Sardinia, you’ll find the full reveal in Why We Moved to Sardinia.